newtribesmission/restrict-registration-for-wpmem/readme.txt

 Restricts registration to email addresses listed within the options file (edit options.php to add/remove/edit email addresses or domains).
 Assumes WP Members is installed and active, and WP native registration is turned off.
 Includes both whitelist (accepted emails) and blacklist (blocked emails).
 The blacklist will override entries in the whitelist.

+If you'd like to present an issue or contribute a fix, the Github repository is located at https://github.com/newtribesmission/NTM-WPMem-Restrict-Registration

 == Installation ==

 1. Make sure the WP-Members plugin is installed and activated